cshr25/Robot_project_1-master/writeup_template.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

-You're reading it!
+Sorry for this late submission, but I was back in China and couldn't get the environment and programing set up for a long time-- at least that is one of the reasons.
+Here I will demonstrate how I made my approach to this project request and my comments and thought in doing so.

+I will briefly talk about my feeling of toughness in each part of the project and go details in the following sections.

+#### 2. Image capturing, Calibration Data, Perspective Transform and Color Thresholding

+The difficult parts are about understanding the geometry.
+Actually, in the view of coding, it is uncessary to fully get the idea how the transforms work, whcih makes this part some what easier.
+What I did was just finding the four reference points of caliberating figures, figuring out what rgb values are for ground, rocks and navigable roads.
+There are some minor changes to identity the obstacle object in the color thresholding function that I will mention later.

+#### 3. Coordinate Transformations and process_image function

+Coordinate Transformation is almost the same as what I learnt in the class.
+I was using for loop to complete imgage coordinate transfer but it turned out to be too slow when doing autonomous driving.
+Instead I applied rint in translate_pix and process_image functions to get rid of loops.

+#### 4. Autonomous driving and decision making

+In this part, I was using a simple navigating stratrgy: follow the navigable path with mean steering angle.
+There are some special conditions set: once a rock is found, the rover will stop and try to find the rock and pick it up first.
+An anti-stuck setting wad made that the rover will try back up when tried to move forward but got no acceleration.
+But no map memorying or planing function was designed.
+The rover will just try to march for the navigable ground ahead.

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.
-Here is an example of how to include an image in your writeup.

-![alt text][image1]
+I will skip the test data part since it is similar to my own data resuls.
+But I still usded the provided caliberating pictures to generate the perspective transform coordinates.
+Some of the results of the notebook are shown below.

+##### 1.

+[image1]: ./report folders/example_grid.jpg

-#### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
+#### 2. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
 And another!

 ![alt text][image2]